fansalon/TEspeX/README.md

                         unstranded/htseqcount 'no', yes = htseqcount 'yes',
-                        reverse = htseqcount 'reverse' --job JOB             number of jobs that can be run at the same time --num_threads NUM_THREADS
+                        reverse = htseqcount 'reverse' --job JOB             number of jobs that can be run at the same time --q Q                 name of the the queue of your SLURM system you want TEspeX to be run (SBATCH -p parameter) [required] --num_threads NUM_THREADS
-                        number of threads used by STAR and samtools [2] --remove REMOVE       T (true) or F (false).
+                        number of threads used by STAR and samtools.
+Minimum number of threads: 4 [4] --remove REMOVE       T (true) or F (false).
 If this parameter is set to T all the bam files are removed.
 If it is F they are not removed [T]
+  --version             show the version number and exit
 ```

 The parameters are exactly the same of TEspeX.py script except for 2 new parameters: